-Important Dates for the Arvizu family
+Early History of the Arvizu family

 This web page shows only a small excerpt of our Arvizu research.
 Another 235 words (17 lines of text) are included under the topic Early Arvizu History in all our PDF Extended History products and printed products wherever possible.